xcwolfe/Differential-Expression-in-C-elegans/STAR and JUM workflow.md

 Change run_JUM_B to reflect appropriate neuron type:

-  a. fust1-1 to ASG1, N2-1 to AVE1, etc.
+  a.
+ASG1, AVE1, etc.

-  b. -- TotalFileNum to 7 instead of 6
+  b. -- TotalFileNum (depends on the total number of files you have between your two cell types)

-  c. -- Condition1_FileNum_threshold to 3 instead of 2
+  c. -- Condition1_FileNum_threshold/TotalCondition2_FileNum_threshold (depends on the total number of files you have between your two cell types; should be N - 1)

   d. -- Cutoff to your desired p-value (default is 1 to see all splicing events)